What does make a coach different from asking my family and friends?

 How long should I hire a coach for?

-This is very difficult to say as it all depends on what your goals are.
-I would suggest a minimum commitment of 3 sessions.
-This will allow both the client and the coach to start outlining a plan to achieving the client’s goals and see if they could create a good working relationship.
+Every person is unique, but the driving factor is to determine what your goals are.
+I typically recommend a minimum commitment of 3 sessions.
+It allows you and your coach to outline a plan to achieve your goals and establish a good working relationship.

 Is it important that my coach is certified?

-Confidentiality is another important point.
-The coach has a duty of confidentiality towards the coachee as stated in ICF code of practise unless release is requested by law.
-If the sessions are sponsored by your company, your coach will have to update your company on the progress you are making but they cannot reveal any details of what is discussed during the sessions unless previously agreed with you.
-Make sure your coach is clear about what’s being shared and what is confidential.
+Your confidentiality is important.
+With the ICF Code of Practice, your coach has a duty of confidentiality unless release is requested by law.
+If your company is sponsoring your coaching, your coach will update your company on your progress, but cannot reveal any details of our discussions without your agreement.
+Make sure your coach is clear about what is shared and what remains confidential.

 Why should I book a complimentary session?